danmalter/danmalter.github.io/_posts/2016-11-12-neuralnets.md

 ## Neural Network from nnet Package ##

-This is a very simple feed-forward neural network with a single hidden layer.
-More complicated methods were tested, such as Keras and Theano, but not necessary for this type of classification.
+This is a simple feed-forward neural network with a single hidden layer.
+More complicated methods were tested by using Keras and Theano, but those methods proved to be not necessary for this type of classification.

 ```r
 set.seed(353)